 If you’re looking for a Mailchimp alternative you’ve come to the right place.
 In this article we’re discussing how Envoke, a Canadian email marketing software used by many ex-Mailchimp customers, compares to the most popular bulk email service.

-Because Mailchimp is so big many people assume – understandably – that switching to any other service means inferior features, loss of revenue, unhappy contacts and more overhead.
+Because Mailchimp is so big many people assume – understandably – that switching to any other service means inferior features, issues with contact engagement and more overhead.

 This simply isn’t the case.
 In this article we’ll discuss an alternative to Mailchimp in Canada.

 “Very customizable features.
 Used to use Mailchimp and Envoke is a very good alternative!”